Johann Nepomuk Hummel

-Johann Nepomuk Hummel (14 November 1778 – 17 October 1837) was an Austrian composer and virtuoso pianist.
+Johann Nepomuk Hummel (14 November 1778 – 17 October 1837) was an Austrian composer and pianist.
 His music reflects the transition from the Classical to the Romantic musical era.
-He was a pupil of Mozart, Salieri and Clementi.
-He also knew Beethoven and Schubert.
+He was a pupil of Wolfgang Amadeus Mozart, Antonio Salieri, and Joseph Haydn.
+Hummel significantly influenced later piano music of the nineteenth century, particularly in the works of Frédéric Chopin, Franz Liszt, and Felix Mendelssohn.

 Life

 Early life

-Hummel was born as an only child (which was unusual for that period) in Pressburg, Kingdom of Hungary (now Bratislava, Slovakia).
+Hummel was born in Pressburg, Kingdom of Hungary (now Bratislava, Slovakia).
+Unusually for that period, he was an only child.
 He was named after the Czech patron saint John of Nepomuk.
 His father, Johannes Hummel, was the director of the Imperial School of Military Music in Vienna; his mother, Margarethe Sommer Hummel, was the widow of the wigmaker Josef Ludwig.
-The couple married just four months beforehand.
+The couple married just four months before his birth.

 Hummel was a child prodigy.
 At the age of eight, he was offered music lessons by the classical composer Wolfgang Amadeus Mozart, who was impressed with his ability.
-Hummel was taught and housed by Mozart for two years free of charge and made his first concert appearance at the age of nine at one of Mozart's concerts.
+Hummel was taught and housed by Mozart for two years free of charge.
+He made his first concert appearance at the age of nine, at one of Mozart's concerts.

-Hummel's father then took him on a European tour, arriving in London where he received instruction from Muzio Clementi and where he stayed for four years before returning to Vienna.
-In 1791 Joseph Haydn, who was in London at the same time as young Hummel, composed a sonata for Hummel, who gave its first performance in the Hanover Square Rooms in Haydn's presence.
-When Hummel finished, Haydn reportedly thanked the young man and gave him a guinea.
+Hummel's father then took him on a European tour, arriving in London in 1790, where he received lessons from Muzio Clementi.
+He played to much acclaim at the Hanover Square Rooms, performing a Mozart piano concerto and a sonata of his own.
+In 1791, at the same venue, the thirteen-year-old Hummel premiered a piano trio by Haydn.

-The outbreak of the French Revolution and the following Reign of Terror caused Hummel to cancel a planned tour through Spain and France.
-Instead, he returned to Vienna, giving concerts along his route.
-Upon his return to Vienna he was taught by Johann Georg Albrechtsberger, Joseph Haydn, and Antonio Salieri.
+He returned to Vienna in 1793, giving concerts along his route.
+Upon his return, he was taught by Johann Georg Albrechtsberger, Joseph Haydn, and Antonio Salieri.
+At about this time, young Ludwig van Beethoven arrived in Vienna and also took lessons from Haydn and Albrechtsberger.
+The two men became friends, and Hummel took part in several performances of Beethoven's orchestral work Wellingtons Sieg.

+On 16 May 1813, he married the opera singer Elisabeth Röckel.
+The following year, at her request, was spent touring Russia and the rest of Europe.
+The couple had two sons.
+The younger, Carl (1821–1907), became a well-known landscape painter.
+The older, Eduard, worked as pianist, conductor, and composer; he moved to the U.S. and died in Troy, New York.

-At about this time, young Ludwig van Beethoven arrived in Vienna and also took lessons from Haydn and Albrechtsberger, thus becoming a fellow student and a friend.
-Beethoven's arrival was said to have nearly destroyed Hummel's self-confidence, though he recovered without much harm.
-The two men's friendship was marked by ups and downs, but developed into reconciliation and mutual respect.
-Hummel visited Beethoven in Vienna on several occasions with his wife Elisabeth and pupil Ferdinand Hiller.
-At Beethoven's wish, Hummel improvised at the great man's memorial concert.
-It was at this event that he made friends with Franz Schubert, who dedicated his last three piano sonatas to Hummel.
-However, since both composers had died by the time of the sonatas' first publication, the publishers changed the dedication to Robert Schumann, who was still active at the time.
+Hummel visited Beethoven in Vienna on several occasions with his wife Elisabeth and his pupil Ferdinand Hiller.
+Hummel would later perform at Beethoven's memorial concert.

+Hummel had made friends with Franz Schubert, who dedicated his last three piano sonatas to Hummel.
+However, both men had died by the time of the first publication of the sonatas, and the publishers changed the dedication to Robert Schumann.